Add To Favorites

 Each student chooses one of three natural colors (bisque, terra cotta, earthtone).
 Roll golf ball-sized pieces of each color into coils approximately 12 to 18 inches (30 to 46 cm) long.

-In your group, attach your three coil ends and begin braiding your coils one over the other, taking turns for your color.
+In each group, attach three coil ends and begin braiding the coils one over the other, taking turns for each color.
 Braid the compound carefully, keeping the colors separate.

 After the braid is complete, start to coil one end around to make a tight, flat circle for the base of the basket.
 Continue making more braids as needed.
 Attach them end to end, turning the braids on their sides, to create the sides of the basket.
 Create a vessel that is a unique size and shape.
 Curve the braids in closer to create a smaller opening at the top of the basket.